Index

 - Trigger when a

-- Action #1: when checkbox is checked (set to
+Shot'ssg_di_droppedfield isupdated - Action #1: when checkbox is checked (set to

-) - Set Shot's
+true) - Set Shot's

-field to current time. - Action #2: when checkbox is unchecked (set to
+sg_date_dropped_infield to current time. - Action #2: when checkbox is unchecked (set to

-) - Set Shot's
+false) - Set Shot's

-field to None (blank)
+sg_date_dropped_infield to None (blank)

-Set previous versions to outdated
+Set previous versions to outdated when version is latest¶

 webhooks: